Kemerd/nihon_dojo_site/public/assets/docs/privacy_policy.md

 - Right to opt-out of the sale of personal information
 - Right to non-discrimination for exercising your CCPA rights

-To exercise these rights, please contact us at support@nihondojo.com.
+To exercise these rights, please contact us at support@novabox.digital.

 ## 14. International Users